J.K. Rowling Announces New Book ‘The Ickabog,’ Reveals It Will Be Published Online For Free

 J.K.
 Rowling has announced that she will be releasing her new book, The Ickabog, on Tuesday, May 26, per BBC.
 The Ickabog marks the author’s return to the world of fantasy and is the author’s first children’s book since she finished the Harry Potter series.
-While speculation is unavoidable that her latest title would have a connection to the book series that made her a household name, Rowling made it clear in the Twitter thread announcing the release that The Ickabog is not a Potter spinoff.
+While speculation is unavoidable as to whether her latest title might have a connection to the book series that made her a household name, Rowling made it clear in the Twitter thread announcing the release that The Ickabog is not a Harry Potter spinoff.
 On her website, Rowling detailed how the new book came about.

 “I wrote most of a first draft in fits and starts between Potter books, intending to publish it after ‘Harry Potter and the Deathly Hallows.’
 However, after the last Potter book I wanted to take a break from publishing, which ended up lasting five years.”